Once Upon a Time in Madras: Plot

 Rangaraj, a retired army officer, shoots a young boy, Sudharshan, when he attempts to pluck mangoes from a nearby tree.
 During the investigation, it was discovered that the bullet missed Sudharshan's corpse.
 To evade accountability, Rangaraj disposes of the gun in the Coovum canal, where an unknown individual retrieves it.

 Savitri, a sanitary worker and single mother, aspires to provide her transgender daughter Karthi "Aarthi" with a medical education.
 Savitri has borrowed ₹80,000 from a loan shark, Moorthy, who demands repayment with interest within a day.
 Fearing for her daughter's safety, Savitri contacts the police station but receives no assistance.
 Desperate, Savitri comes across a gun and hands it over to her friend Jothi, a former associate of Moorthy.
 Jothi and Savitri attempt to sell the gun to a pawnbroker for ₹30,000.
-However, the pawnbroker is arrested before Savitri can finalize the sale.
+However, the pawnbroker is arrested before Savitri can finalise the sale.
 Meanwhile, Aarthi is raped by Moorthy.
 Witnessing her daughter's suffering, Savitri confronts Moorthy and fatally shoots him.
 Jothi intervenes, fighting off Moorthy's men and ensuring Savitri's safety.

 Anitha's father, a staunch casteist, opposes her relationship with a colleague from a different community.
 He discovers a gun in his car and rushes to the registrar's office upon learning that Anitha is getting married.
 En route, he accidentally hits a biker and offers the injured rider, Kathir, a ride.
 During their conversation, Anitha's father learns that Kathir is, in fact, his daughter's lover, on his way to marry Anitha at the registrar's office.
 Kathir, a social worker and communist thinker, reveals to Anitha's father that her fiancé is pregnant, prompting Anitha's father to shoot and kill him with the gun.
 At the registrar's office, Anitha's father discovers his daughter marrying someone else, revealing that Kathir was not her lover.
-Anitha's father is overcome with guilt upon seeing another girl waiting for Kathir and realizing that he killed an innocent man.
+Anitha's father is overcome with guilt upon seeing another girl waiting for Kathir and realising that he killed an innocent man.